College Admissions

 Which Test Should I Take?

-Many students and parents begin the college prep process by comparing the ACT and SAT.
-Two of the most common questions they ask are:
+Many students and parents begin the college prep process

 • Is the ACT easier than the SAT?